houseofcat/turbocookedrabbit/README.md

 <details><summary>Wait!
 What the hell is coming out of <-Messages()</summary>
 <p>

 Great question.
-I toyed with the idea of returning Letters (and I may still at some point) but for now you receive a `models.Message`.
+I toyed with the idea of returning Letters like Publisher uses (and I may still at some point) but for now you receive a `models.Message`.

-Why?
-Because the payload/data/message body is here but more importantly contains the means of acking the message!
+***But... why***?
+Because the payload/data/message body is in there but, more importantly, it contains the means of quickly acking the message!
 It didn't feel right being merged with a `models.Letter`.
+I may revert and use the base `amqp.Delivery` which does all this and more...
+I just didn't want users to have to also pull in `streadway/amqp` to simplify their imports.
+If you were already using it wouldn't be an issue.
+This design is still being code reviewed in my head.

 One of the complexities of RabbitMQ is that you need to Acknowledge off the same Channel that it was received on.
 That makes out of process designs like mine prone to two things: hackery and/or memory leaks (passing the channels around everywhere WITH messages).